BrokenShell/LambdaData/README.md

    3 tests in LambdaData.square
    3 tests in LambdaData.star_product
    4 tests in LambdaData.star_sum
+   2 tests in LambdaData.state_name_lookup
    4 tests in LambdaData.symmetric_difference
    2 tests in LambdaData.transform
    2 tests in LambdaData.transform_reduce
    4 tests in LambdaData.transposed_sums
    4 tests in LambdaData.union
    7 tests in LambdaData.zip_transform
-216 tests in 74 items.
+220 tests in 76 items.
-216 passed and 0 failed.
+220 passed and 0 failed.
 Test passed.
 ```